Montreal Canadiens Logo

 What does the Montreal logo mean?

-The Montreal logo is a heraldic sign consisting of four petals forming a V and M. The letters are created from the intersection of lines that form the phrase Ville de Montreal.
-They are connected in the center, personifying the city as the intersection of communications.
+The Montreal logo is a heraldic sign consisting of four petals forming the letters V and M. The letters are created from the intersection of lines forming the phrase Ville de Montreal.
+They are connected at the center, representing the city as a communication hub.

-What does the H stand for in the Montreal Canadiens logo?
+What does the letter H mean in the Montreal Canadiens logo?

-The “H” on the logo of this team has several meanings: “Habs” (from “Habitants”) and “Hockey.”
-The last word is most likely because the graphic-text emblem stands for “Canadian hockey.”
-This letter first appeared in the identity in the 1918-1919 season.
+The “H” in this team’s logo has several meanings: “Habs” (from “Habitants”) and “Hockey.”
+The latter is likely related to the fact that the graphical-textual emblem signifies “Canadian hockey.”
+This letter first appeared in the emblem in the 1918-1919 season.

-The Montreal Canadiens team has three official colors, and they are all reflected in the logo: dark red (letter “C”), blue (contour lines), and white (“H” in negative space).
+The Montreal Canadiens team has three official colors, all reflected in the logo: dark red (the letter “C”), blue (the outline lines), and white (the “H” in the negative space).